cocos/cocos-docs/en/editor/project/index.md

 ![add-format](./texture-compress/add-format.png)

-To delete, move your mouse over the texture format and click the red delete button on the right.
+To delete, move the mouse over the texture format and click the red delete button on the right.

 ![delete-format](./texture-compress/delete-format.png)